 White patches or bumps on gums generally come from various factors that may be an injury, canker sore, or may an infection.
 These patches on your gums are in the form of patches, small spots, or lace-like structures.
 These bumps are may thick and hard.
 Depending on the causes white bumps on your gums can be painful or uncomfortable.

-White bumps on gums can range from your mild health condition to the serious health issues.
+White bumps on gums can range from your mild health condition to serious health issues.
 What causes bumps on gums and how it can prevent as well as its symptoms also going to discuss in this article.

 Main Causes For White Bumps On Gums